vertis/vertis-io/_posts/2020-12-24-spaces-coworking-and-the-pandemic.md

 It's been enjoyable to use the centres for the later part of the year.
 Where they were overrun in some cases, before the pandemic, now they're at ~20% capacity.
 I can only imagine it's other people like me that are using it because they're forced to pay for it.

 The short term thinking is the thing that hurts the most.
 The way they behaved in those few early months could have brought them a lifetime of loyalty.
 They have forgone 10 years of revenue for 2 months.
-They could have suspended co-working memberships until the pandemic was over.
+They could have suspended coworking memberships until the pandemic was over.

 Instead, I am left telling people a cautionary tale.
-I'm using co-working when I could have been using a private or home office.
+I'm using coworking when I could have been using a private or home office.

 There doesn't seem to be a downside to mistreating your customers.
-Will people stop coming to them for offices or co-working?
+Will people stop coming to them for offices or coworking?
 People seem to keep using them because they have no choice.

 The world will go on.
 I will find other places to work.
 A little shyer about signing any long-term commitment.